matfin/geocatcher/README.md

 # geocatcher
-A simple node module to filter items within a certain distance radius given their geo coordinates
+A simple node module to filter items within a certain distance radius given their geo coordinates.